Find Affordable College Courses

 Brown Computer & Information Sciences Rankings

-There were 11 students who received their doctoral degrees in computer and information sciences, making the school the #78 most popular school in the United States for this category of students.
+There were 11 students who received their doctoral degrees in computer & information sciences, making the school the #78 most popular school in the United States for this category of students.

 Computer & Information Sciences Student Demographics at Brown

-Take a look at the following statistics related to the make-up of the computer and information sciences majors at Brown University.
+Take a look at the following statistics related to the make-up of the computer & information sciences majors at Brown University.

 Brown Computer & Information Sciences Bachelor’s Program

-During the 2020-2021 academic year, 253 students graduated with a bachelor's degree in computer and information sciences from Brown.
-About 60% were men and 40% were women.
-The typical computer and information sciences bachelor's degree program is made up of only 25% women.
-So female students are more repesented at Brown since its program graduates 15% more women than average.
+For the most recent academic year available, 63% of computer & information sciences bachelor's degrees went to men and 37% went to women.
+The typical computer & information sciences bachelor's degree program is made up of only 27% women.
+So female students are more repesented at Brown since its program graduates 11% more women than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from Brown University with a bachelor's in computer and information sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Brown University with a bachelor's in computer & information sciences.

 undefined